Marc M. Boutin, JD

 Susan Lau joined the National Health Council since 2003 and served as the Vice President, Member Services before retiring in February 2016.
 She is currently a consultant for the NHC.
 Lau had a consulting practice for a number of years, providing a range of management and publishing services to clients including the American Diabetes Association, COPD Foundation, Spina Bifida Association, and United Telecom Council.
 Earlier in her career, she held the position of National Vice President of Publications and Publisher at the American Diabetes Association with full profit and loss responsibility for a $25 million publishing program including periodicals, scientific journals, and books.

 Roxanne Scott is the Director of Project Management.
-She joined the NHC in March 2016.
-She previously worked on Capitol Hill for several Members of Congress and also worked for a Judge in Chambers at the Superior Court of the District of Columbia.
+Prior to joining the National Health Council in March 2016, she worked on Capitol Hill for several Members of Congress and also worked for a Judge in Chambers at the Superior Court of the District of Columbia.
 She received her BA in Political Science from Virginia Commonwealth University and is from Alexandria, Virginia.

 Donna Spychala is the Executive Assistant.
 Prior to joining the National Health Council in January 2016, she was the Executive Assistant to the Vice President at American Farmland Trust.
 Donna has also worked for Randolph College; Petty, Livingston, Dawson & Richards and Fralin, Feinman, Coates & Kinnier; and St. Elizabeth School.